bahaeben/nova/readme.md

   type: "updateOption",
   option: {
     type: "side-12", // Change this to test different options
-    value: "Balcony", // Change this to the desired value },
+    value: "Full size glass", // Change this to the desired value },
 };